spryker/spryker-docs/docs/scos/user/features/202108.0/configurable-product-feature-overview.md

 {% endinfo_block %}

-The *Configurable Product* feature introduces a new type of product that can be customized by customers — a configurable product.
+The *Configurable Product* feature introduces a new type of product that can be customized by customers—a configurable product.

 The feature allows you to sell complex products with modular designs or services.
 For example, if you sell clothes, you can allow your customers to define the material, color, and add their name to the product.
 Or, if you are selling a service, you can allow them to select a preferred date and time of the service delivery.